Astrames/kissmanga-downloader/README.md

-  --cbz                 Generate a CBZ file for each chapter --delete_jpg          Delete jpg files after cbz creation --pdf_series          Generate a huge PDF file with all chapters --chapter_page        Render a chapter page and put it in front of the PDDF
+  --cbz                 Generate a CBZ file for each chapter --delete_jpg          Delete jpg files after cbz creation --pdf_series          Generate a huge PDF file with all chapters --chapter_page        Render a chapter page and put it in front of the PDF
                         of each chapter
   --delay DELAY         Add a delay (in seconds) between page downloads to
                         avoid overloading the server